Green Prompting: Characterizing Prompt-driven Energy Costs of LLM Inference: Analysis Results

-\textbf{Model} Each of the models was presented with the same set of prompts.
-From the results we notice that each of the models used on average a different amount of energy.
-Mistral was the model with the lowest average energy consumption of 547 J. On the other hand, Gemma needed the most energy 727 J and Vicuna 700 J. Detailed comparison of the model's energy usage can be seen on Figure \ref{fig:energy-box}.
+\textbf{Model:} Each of the models was presented with the same set of prompts.
+From the results, we notice that each of the models used on average a different amount of energy.
+Mistral exhibited the lowest average energy consumption of 547 J. On the other hand, on average, Gemma needed the most energy, 727 J, with Vicuna achieving a mean of 700 J. Detailed comparison of the model's energy usage can be seen in Figure \ref{fig:energy-box}.

 All models were executed on the same hardware and received the same set of tasks, ensuring a consistent testing environment that enabled precise and reliable energy consumption measurements while isolating generated responses as the primary factor contributing to variations in energy usage and model performance.